The Clear Edge

 • Fire low performers: 3/10 (treats symptom, not cause)

-The email sequence scores highest on effectiveness because it fixes the actual problem (prospects going cold due to no systematic follow-up) rather than compensating fora broken system.
+The email sequence scores highest on effectiveness because it fixes the actual problem (prospects going cold due to no systematic follow-up) rather than compensating for a broken system.

 Time investment: 30 minutes to score effectiveness across all solution options.